acdh-oeaw/Teaching_CBS4DH/lectures/files.md

   * etc.
 * The format you choose impacts how easy it will be to reuse the data (see e.g. [5 Star Opened Data](https://en.wikipedia.org/wiki/Linked_data#5-star_linked_open_data)).
   * Use formats which can be processed with free tools.
-    * Something to think about - "free" as in "a free beer" or like in "freedom of speach"?
+    * Something to think about - "free" as in "a free beer" or like in "freedom of speech"?
       See e.g. [here](https://en.wikipedia.org/wiki/Gratis_versus_libre).
   * Think about licensing.
     * Take a look on [CreativeCommons](https://en.wikipedia.org/wiki/Creative_Commons_license).
     * Honor licenses of data you are using (in academia you are most likely to violate [attribution](https://en.wikipedia.org/wiki/Attribution_(copyright)) and "share [derived work](https://en.wikipedia.org/wiki/Derivative_work) under same license" obligations).
-    * The "free beer" vs "freedom of speach" question applies also here.
+    * The "free beer" vs "freedom of speech" question applies also here.
   * Separate data from presentation and keep your data structured (make it easy to process your data in an automated way).
   * Follow your scientific community standards.
   * Don't forget about the metadata.